-Solution: A hawker does not have a fixed location from where he/she sells his items.
-Instead, he/she moves from one location to another, selling his/her wares at a minimum profit.
-There is a minimum capital investment when it comes to setting up a business unit and there is no limit to the wares that can be sold by a hawker while bringing his/her service to the very doorstep of customers.
+Solution: A hawker does not have a fixed location from where they sell their items.
+Instead, they move from one location to another, selling their wares at a minimum profit.
+There is a minimum capital investment when it comes to setting up a business unit, and there is no limit to the wares that can be sold by a hawker while bringing their service to the very doorstep of customers.

-A shopkeeper has a fixed building from which he/she sells his wares.
-Customers will come to buy their desired items to the shops.
-A shopkeeper’s customer base is limited to the geographical location of his/her shop.
+A shopkeeper has a fixed building from where they sell their wares.
+Customers will come to buy their desired items at the shops.
+A shopkeeper’s customer base is limited to the geographical location of their shop.
 The wares sold can be limited to the type of shop.
 For example, a clothing store will only sell clothes, while an electrical shop will only sell electric items, etc.

 2. Compare and contrast a weekly market and a shopping complex on the following: